IKEA Return Policy: All Your Questions Answered on One Page

 Let me know in the comments below if you’ve had trouble returning items to IKEA because of this.

-I hit up IKEA live chat to verify this and was told, “you can return it in any box properly.”
+I actually hit up IKEA live chat to verify this and was told, “you can return it in any box properly.”

 Might be a good idea to keep the box if you haven’t assembled it yet as it’ll make returning it easier.

-Can I Return Washed Bedding?
+You Can Also Return Washed Bedding

 From the comments, it seems you can return washed items as someone returned washed cushions without a problem.